We may earn affiliate commissions for the recommended products. Learn more.

 Final verdict: which one is better?

 The key difference between Wix and Squarespace is flexibility.
-Wix offers 900 templates, advanced customization, and powerful business tools, making it the better choice.
+Wix offers over 2700 templates, advanced customization, and powerful business tools, making it the better choice.
 While it has a slight learning curve, its versatility outweighs the cons.

-Squarespace, on the other hand, is simpler but gives far better performance.
+On the other hand, Squarespace is simpler but gives far better performance.
 By using CDN technology, Squarespace rendered the website nearly two times faster than Wix.

 However, both are solid options in the end.
 Wix provides more design freedom, better business tools, stronger customer support, and a lower price.
 Meanwhile, with Squarespace, your website is simple but performs much faster, so your users won't be stuck on a loading screen.